RapidAI/RapidOCR/docs/README_en.md

 - Many thanks to [lzh111222334](https://github.com/lzh111222334) for fixing some bugs of rec preprocessing under python version.
 - Many thanks to [AutumnSun1996](https://github.com/AutumnSun1996) for the suggestion in the [#42](https://github.com/RapidAI/RapidOCR/issues/42).
 - Many thanks to [DeadWood8](https://github.com/DeadWood8) for providing the [document]((https://github.com/RapidAI/RapidOCR/wiki/Nuitka%E6%89%93%E5%8C%85rapidocr_web%E6%93%8D%E4%BD%9C%E6%96%87%E6%A1%A3)) which packages rapidocr_web to exe by Nuitka.
+- Many thanks to [Loovelj](https://github.com/Loovelj) for fixing the bug of sorting the text boxes.
+For details see [issue 75](https://github.com/RapidAI/RapidOCR/issues/75).

 ## Sponsor